libertyernie/CrosspostSharp/README.md

 accounts, maintaining the title, description, and tags.

 The application is written primarily in C#.
-The SourceWrappers library (which wraps the libraries used to get existing submissions from sites) is written in F#.
+The SourceWrappers library (which wraps the libraries used to get existing submissions from sites) is mostly written in F# (except the Twitter wrapper, which is in C#.)

 Only visual submissions (artwork) are supported at this time.